boocockp/leaguetable/design/Views.md

 - The HTML could come from a ES6 templated string
 - The HTML can use other functional web components
 - It may update its HTML rather than overwriting it if that is more efficient
+- A view component is just one that renders something - model components may only render themselves for debugging
+- Maybe all components are written as plain, and optionally wrapped into web components - then can use server side or client side
 - Remove listeners on data sequences in detachedCallback
 - Element attributes can bind to data by dotted path - with or without {{}}
 - Resolve objects any way you like - by properties on element hierarchy, by window level vars, by id of objects, by tag name of objects